Canada Graduate Scholarship Michael Smith Foreign Study Supplement - 3rd Call

 - to strengthen the potential for collaboration between Canadian institutions and other research institutions outside of Canada

-Applicants submit their application materials directly to Faculty of Graduate and Postdoctoral Studies via email to email@example.com by 4pm on Friday, 25 January 2019.
+Applicants submit their application materials directly to Faculty of Graduate and Postdoctoral Studies via online submission (see application submisson link below) by 4:00 pm PT on Friday, 21 January 2022.
 Late or incomplete applications will not be considered.